What Are Adjustable Saline Implants? A Full Guide

 Silicone implants often mimic natural tissue movement better than saline.

-• Patients with enough natural breast tissue to cover the implant
+- Patients with enough natural breast tissue to cover the implant

-• Individuals who want smaller incisions
+- Individuals who want smaller incisions

-• Those who prefer visible rupture detection
+- Those who prefer visible rupture detection

-• Patients on a more conservative budget
+- Patients on a more conservative budget

 Silicone implants are filled with a cohesive silicone gel designed to closely mimic the softness, weight, and feel of natural breast tissue.

-Benefits of Silicone Implants
+The Pros of Choosing Silicone Implants

 1. Most Natural Look and Feel